mui/mui-x/docs/data/data-grid/group-pivot/group-pivot.md

 > ⚠️ If you are using `aggregationPosition: "inline"`, there is no root footer,
 > so the root will not be aggregated, even is `isGroupAggregated` says otherwise.

+### Filtering

+By default, the aggregation only uses the filtered rows.
+You can set the `aggregatedRows` to `"all"` to use all rows.

+In the example below, the movie _Titanic_ is not passing the filters but is still used for the **sum** aggregation of the `gross` column.

+{{"demo": "AggregationFiltering.js", "bg": "inline"}}

 ### Aggregation functions

 #### Built-in aggregation functions